Two glasses of cola on a table

 Given that most children are exposed to sugar before alcohol, we should be aware of these consequences and limit their sugar intake to reduce the risk of alcohol sipping and improve overall health.

-Soda vs. Alcohol: Which One Is Worse?
+Soda vs. Alcohol: Which Is Worse for You?

 We’ve torn both soda and alcohol to shreds, but which one deserves a medal for most unhealthy?
 Well, alcohol still wins that, especially in the context of children.
 While both drinks have negative health consequences, alcohol should not be consumed by children no matter how small of an amount, and soda should be consumed mindfully and in moderation.